JaGeo/LobsterPy/docs/tutorial/commandlineinterface.rst

 --------------------

 .. note::
+   Currently, the input set generated via pymatgen only supports PBE_54 standard POTCARS for identifying available basis sets for elements and adapting INCAR NBANDS.

    Important tags in INCAR of VASP to pay attention to before performing lobster runs are NBANDS, NSW, and ISYM.
 A VASP static run must be performed (no movements of atoms, NSW = 0) before running the LOBSTER program.
 LOBSTER can only deal with VASP WAVECAR that contains results for the entire mesh or only half of it.

    To do this, in the INCAR set, `ISYM = -1` (complete mesh/symmetry switched off) or `ISYM = 0` (half mesh/time-reversal).
 And to make sure WAVECAR is written, set `LWAVE = .TRUE`.
 For pCOHP analyses, one needs to have as many bands as there are orbitals on a local basis.